KubeDeckio/KubeTidy/docs/docs/index.md

 2. [Usage](/docs/usage): Step-by-step instructions for tidying your Kubernetes manifests.
 3. [Contributing](/docs/contributing): Want to contribute?
 Check out our guidelines for developers and contributors.

+Thank you for taking a look at this project.
 Stay tuned for more updates and enhancements as the project evolves!